LogtalkDotOrg/logtalk3/library/csv/NOTES.md

 	Rows = [[aaa,bbb,ccc],[zzz,yyy,xxx]] ?

-Alternatively, The CSV data can be saved using a public and dynamic object predicate (that must be previously declared).
+Alternatively, the CSV data can be saved using a public and dynamic object predicate (that must be previously declared).
 For example:

 	| ?- assertz(p(_,_,_)), retractall(p(_,_,_)).